CaramelFur/Caramel-Site/site/index.md

 ---
-title: "Rubikscraft"
+title: "Caramel"
-subtitle: "A Developer"
+subtitle: "A Developer and Furry Folf"
 notitle: true
 ---

-Hi there, I'm Rubikscraft.
+Hi there, I'm Caramel.
 If you're visiting this page you've probably come to check out who I am and what I do.

 In short, I'm a developer.
 Yes, thats a vague term, but there simply not a better one for the stuff I do.
 Basically anything that has to with computers, programming or electronics interests me.
 So I always find new interesting projects to never fully finish.
 And since I'm a huge advocate for FOSS, all the stuff I've done so far is published on either my [Github or Gitlab](/info#contact).